 Find ways to keep yourself motivated and make it fun!
 Here are some ideas to help keep you active and staying fit during the winter months:

-- Or you can join a CrossFit gym.
+Or you can join a CrossFit gym.
 Now, do not be intimidated by the sound of CrossFit.
-I have been going to a CrossFit gym for over 7 years.
+I had gone to a CrossFit gym for over 7 years.
 Everything can be scaled down or modified to fit your fitness level and needs.
 There is also a strong sense of community and family when you join a box.
-Everyone cheers you on and even askes where you have been if you are MIA for a while.
+Everyone cheers you on and even asks where you have been if you are MIA for a while.
 Your fellow members and even your coaches become your motivation to keep coming in and hold you accountable.

-- Pop in a work out video or find one on the internet.
-There are plenty of exercise DVDs out there to own.
+Pop in a work out video or find one on the internet.
+There are plenty of exercise videos out there to own.
 There is also a plethora of free internet-based workouts for you to take advantage of as well.
-My favorite is a free online instructor led Yoga and Pilates classes.
-They range from 15 minutes to 75 minutes, so if I’m on a time crunch, I can do a shorter video one day and do another longer one another day.
+Whether you YouTube it, or subscribe to an app, you can find fun workouts that you can do at home that range from 10 minutes to 75 minutes.
+So if I’m on a time crunch, I can do a shorter workout one day and do another longer one another day.
 Or do a couple of different ones back to back.
 Lots of options so you don’t get bored doing the same routine over and over.
 There are also some fun dance themed videos out there.
 Whether it’s a Zumba based workout or a learn how to Salsa video, start it up and get moving!